Saturday, 28 June 2014

-The reason for this break in style became clear when we read a sign attached to one of the piers – the bridge had been blown up in 1944 by a combined American and French group, to prevent the Germans from circulating their armoured trains.
+The reason for this break in style became clear when we read a sign attached to one of the piers – the bridge had been blown up in 1944 by a combined American and French group, to prevent the Germans from running their armoured trains on this line.

 Further along, the little road went under the railway line again as it looped around, and then continued beside a minor tributary of the Dordogne, the Blagour.

-There were fields in all their summer abundance on either side as we swung along, and a complete lack of cars, giving us the freedom to walk in the middle of the road.
+There were fields in all their summer glory on either side as we swung along, and a complete lack of cars, giving us the freedom to walk in the middle of the road.

 After half an hour we came to a series of long rectangular pools separated by lawns, stretching down towards the stream.
 They could easily have been lap pools at some fashionable resort, but in fact they were part of a fish farm, as we found out from a sign.

 There was a restaurant attached, beside a small lake, at which former denizens of the pools could be savoured.

 Although we knew that it was not likely to be functioning at nine o’clock in the morning, we went down and tried the door, which opened, surprisingly.

 A woman appeared looking slightly startled, but quickly pulled herself together and invited us to sit beside the lake while she made coffee.
 It was a delightful and unexpected break.

 The table was wet from the morning’s rain and strewn with leaves from the massive tree overhead, but I brought out my little towel and tidied it up.
 It was the nearest thing to housework that I had done since we left home.

 As soon as we resumed our progress the road got steeper, but it was a charming walk amongst wheatfields and clumps of green oak and beech.